zhaoxuhui/Genshin-Impact-Dataset/README.md

     > timestamp[s] pos_x[m] pos_y[m] pos_z[m] quat_x quat_y quat_z quat_w

 * **`Timestamps.txt`**
-This file stores the corresponding timestamps of split frames in the recorded video.
-The unit is nanosecond (10^-9 second).
+This file stores the corresponding timestamps of split frames in the `Frames-Sprase` folder.
+The time unit is nanosecond (10<sup>-9</sup> second).

 **In the support files part**, it contains camera intrinsics and tool scripts.

 * **`Intrinsics.yaml`**
-This file records the focal length (fx and fy) and principle point (cx and cy) for the dataset.
-The data is organized in standard yaml format, which is easy for data input and output.
+This file records the focal length (fx and fy) and principle point (cx and cy) for the pinhole camera model we use.
+It is organized in standard yaml format, which is easy for data input and output.

 * **`tool-splitVideo.py`**
 This Python script is used for splitting the original video into separate frames according to user settings.
-The only launch parameter for this script is the video path that you want to process.
+The only launch parameter for this script is the path of the video you want to process.
 As for the other parameters, users can set them in an interactive manner.
 All interactive parameters are summarized below:
-  * **Clipping start time**: second, default: 0s
+  * **Clipping start time**: start timestamp of clipping, unit: second, default: 0s
-  * **Clipping end time**: second, default: whole video
+  * **Clipping end time**: end timestamp of clipping, unit: second, default: the end of the whole video
   * **Sampling interval N**: sample one frame every N frame, default: output every frame
-  * **Scale for output frame**: resize and save frame images, default: 1 for the original scale
+  * **Scale for output frame**: scale factor for output frame images, default: 1 for the original size
-  * **Type for output frame**: file type, default: .jpg
+  * **Type for output frame**: file type for output frame images, default: .jpg
-  * **Name format for frame**: select from Timestamp format (12 digits to represent timestamp in nanoseconds) and Frame index format (4 digits to represent frame index in the original video).
+  * **Name format for frame**: name format for output frame images, select from Timestamp format (12 digits to represent timestamp in nanoseconds) and Frame index format (4 digits to represent frame index in the original video).
 Default: Timestamp format.

 * **`tool-resizeFrames.py`**
-This Python script is used for the resampling of existing frame images.
+This Python script is used for the resizing of existing frame images.
 It requires three launch parameters:
   * **Search folder**: the folder path of frames need to be processed
   * **Image type**: the type of images in the folder
   * **Scale**: the scale for resizing